LOANS - ALL THE BASICS!

 Lake Superior State University offers several types of loans to assist students in paying for their educational expenses.
 All students may be eligible for Federal aid.
-Federal subsidized or unsubsidized loans with fixed interest rates of 6.8% or less are available to students and families at all income levels.
+Federal subsidized and/or unsubsidized loans with fixed interest rates of 4.29% for the 2015-16 year are available to students at all income levels.
 LSSU recommends that students borrow their maximum eligibility in Federal loans before applying for alternative loans because Federal loans generally have better terms, conditions and borrower benefits than alternative loans.

-The Federal Carl Perkins Loan program is for high-need students enrolled at least half time in an eligible program who need a loan to meet educational expenses.
+Federal Perkins Loan: The Federal Carl Perkins Loan program is for high-need students enrolled at least half time in an eligible program who need a loan to meet educational expenses.
 Funds are limited.
-Eligible students may borrow up to $1,000 for each year of undergraduate study.
+Eligible students may borrow up to $5,500 for each year of undergraduate study.

-The Nursing Education Loan Program provides loans of up to $4000 a year for bachelor’s degree or completion nursing programs.
-Eligibility requirements include United States citizenship, enrollment of at least half time and demonstrated financial need.
+Federal Nursing Loan: The Nursing Education Loan Program provides loans of up to $5,000 a year for students working towards a degree in the nursing program.
+Eligibility requirements include, but are not limited to, United States citizenship, enrollment of at least half time and demonstrated financial need.

 How do I apply for loans?

 How the process works: File a FAFSA.
 LSSU evaluates the FAFSA information and determines which types of aid/loans you are eligible for and sends you an Official Offer of Award.
 You review it and select which types and the amounts of aid you desire.
 Then follow the instructions as indicated at Your First Loan.

 Federal Loans: File a FAFSA at www.fafsa.gov The FAFSA is the application for Federal financial aid, and the Federal loans listed above are a part of that aid.

 Alternative (private education) loans: Apply directly through your lender of choice, generally on-line.
 Click here for more information and lender options.